hoshiyuki-tamako/atelier_online_data_unpack/development.md

     }
   ],
   "PIC": [], // not in use
-  "REG": [ // required enter
+  "REG": [ // enter an area
     {
       "DF": 1, // relationship to areaDetail.iAreaID
       "CATEG": 0,